Analyticverse/cid_mapping_tools/README.md

 ### dceg_connect_cid2txt.py

 Converts the deidentified_recruitment "SITE_deidentified_recruitment_data.csv" file to an excell file with the Concept IDs swapped out for human-readable text using the Data Dictionary.
+Written by Martin Ferguson.

 #### Usage: